 Claim up to $1000 per child for camp activities in your federal income tax return!
 The Quebec government allows you to claim up to $175 per week of camp.
 You should receive a “relevé” 24 by February 28th.

 It is not a good idea to bring valuables to camp.
-Although it is safe to keep things within the clubhouse, these valuables can be left unattended.
-There is a snack and drink machine at the club with the most expensive item costing $2.50.
+Although it is safe to keep things within camp, these valuables can be left unattended.